matmaer/chezmoi-mousse/README.md

 `uv run --no-dev --python 3.13 --with textual -m chezmoi_mousse`

-If Python 3.13 with the latest `textual` version is available, you can run:
+If Python 3.13 with the latest `textual` version is available, and the module is in your PYTHONPATH, you can run:

 `python -m chezmoi_mousse`